tarantool-php/queue/README.md

 ### Custom methods

 Thanks to flexible nature of the [tarantool/queue](https://github.com/tarantool/queue/) module, you can easily create your own queue drivers or extend existing ones with an additional functionality.
-For example, let's say you want to add the `put_many` method to your `foobar` queue, which inserts multiple tasks in a transaction:
+For example, you added the `put_many` method to your `foobar` queue, which inserts multiple tasks in a transaction:

 ```lua
 -- queues.lua